Issue Template

 <!-- Please describe the type of bug, such as UI, functionality, experience, etc. -->

-### Reproduction Steps
+### Steps to Reproduce

-<!-- Please describe the steps to reproduce the bug in detail -->
+<!-- Please describe in detail the steps to reproduce the bug -->

 Currently, GitCode supports the following markdown front-matter configurations:

-Field | Description | Notes |
+| Field | Description | Notes |

 name | Template name | Use double quotes if it contains Chinese |